build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * The results should look similar to the following:
 ![Image showing sample output of the tnc command against an OCSP URL](./images/16-sample-output-tnc-command-against-OCSP-URL.png)

-### Section 2: Create objects in Active Directory with necessary permissions
+### Section 2: Create Objects in the Active Directory with the Necessary Permissions

 In this step, we will configure AD objects in your environment to prepare for smart card authentication and setup Kerberos Constrained Delegation on your AD Connector service account.